planetfederal/workshops/workshops/dataconfig/docs/source/raster/optimization.rst

 Band interleaved generally provides better performance when querying a section of the image, especially if it involves reading values from a few bands.
 Band interleaved images also tend to provide better compression ratios.

 Pixel interleaved images are the preferred format if we expect per-pixel queries.
-For images published by GeoServer, band interleaved is generally the best option.
+For images published by GeoServer, **band interleaved is generally the best option**.

+.. todo:: Why?